matloff/imagefraud/RLRNpar/README.md

 par <- 4

 - (optional) test whether images (which are unknown) are predicted fraudulent or not based on trained SVM
+- note: the SVM has not been tuned/trained for the new images so they accuracy of predicition may be lower

 newImagesDir <- "/Users/robinyancey/desktop/newImages"